kettubot/kettu-docs/Command documentation/Moderation commands.md

 **/lockserver**

-Locks a server preventing people from speaking.
+Locks a server, preventing people from speaking.
 [Click here](https://kettu.cc/docs/Guides/setting_up_lockserver) to read a guide on how to set permissions up.

 Aliases: `lc`, `lock`